dsccommunity/DscResource.Common/README.md

 This function is used to compare the values in the current state against the desired values for any DSC resource.

+This cmdlet was designed to be used in a DSC resource from only _Test_.
+The design pattern that uses the cmdlet `Test-DscParameterState` assumes that LCM is used which always calls _Test_ before _Set_, or that there never is a need to evaluate the state in _Set_.

+A new design pattern was introduces that uses the cmdlet [`Compare-ResourcePropertyState`](#compare-resourcepropertystate)

 #### Syntax